chentsulin/awesome-graphql/README.md

 * [Light Java GraphQL](https://github.com/networknt/light-graphql-4j): A lightweight, fast microservices framework with all cross-cutting concerns addressed and ready to plug in GraphQL schema.
 * [Elide](https://elide.io): A Java library that can expose a JPA annotated data model as a GraphQL service over any relational database.
 * [federation-jvm](https://github.com/apollographql/federation-jvm) - Apollo Federation on the JVM.
+* [graphql-java-extended-validation](https://github.com/graphql-java/graphql-java-extended-validation) - Provides extended validation of fields and field arguments for graphql-java.

+#### Custom Scalars

 * [graphql-java-datetime](https://github.com/donbeave/graphql-java-datetime) - GraphQL ISO Date is a set of RFC 3339 compliant date/time scalar types to be used with graphql-java.
-* [graphql-java-extended-validation](https://github.com/graphql-java/graphql-java-extended-validation) - Provides extended validation of fields and field arguments for graphql-java.
 * [graphql-java-extended-scalars](https://github.com/graphql-java/graphql-java-extended-scalars) - Extended scalars for graphql-java.

 <a name="java-example" />